Indexing-Your-Heart/head-over-heels/README.md

 dotnet CLI.
 Go to **Editor > Editor Settings > Mono > Builds** and change the build tool to **dotnet CLI**.
 Godot will now build the project using the .NET SDK instead of Mono.

+## Found an issue?

+If you've found a bug or want to submit feedback to the project, it is encouraged that you submit a report on our bug reporter on YouTrack.
+For sensitive information or security vulnerability reports, email hello at indexingyourhe.art directly.

+[File a bug report on YouTrack &rsaquo][youtrack]

+## Licensing

+This project is licensed under the Cooperative Non-Violent Public License, v7 or later.
+You can learn more about what your rights are by reading the [LICENSE.md](./LICENSE.md) file in full.

 ## Contributions

 **Indexing Your Heart (Codename "Head Over Heels")** includes libraries and projects under